programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘
 ```

 The leftmost column is the address of the line of data we see.
 The second and third columns show our data in hexadecimal notation, which we can investigate when we know what to look for.
+Which is, for example, the case with the JPEG file header.

 The two last columns is our data shown as ASCII interpretation.
-This simply means that hexyl renders the data as ASCII characters where possible, allowing human-readable text to appear alongside the hexadecimal values.
+This simply means that `hexyl` renders the data as ASCII characters where possible, allowing human-readable text to appear alongside the hexadecimal values.
 It's those two columns which are of interest to our investigation if we're interested in text that was meant for humans to read.
 Limiting the output to the first 256 bytes allows us to focus on the file header and metadata without being overwhelmed by the full image data, which would be several thousand lines of output for this small image alone.

-The file signature `FF D8 FF E0` at the beginning confirms that it is a JPEG file.
-A PNG file, as another example, would start with `89 50 4E 47 0D 0A 1A 0A`.
+The file signature `ff d8 ff e0` at the beginning confirms that it is a JPEG file.
+A PNG file, as another example, would start with `89 50 4e 47 0d 0a 1a 0a`.
 Further file signatures are listed on [this List of file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures) Following the file signature is information regarding metadata fields describing the image’s dimensions, color depth, and encoding settings, which is not of importance for our case here.
 The bulk of the file contains compressed image data, which appears as a seemingly random string of hex values.

 #### Discovering a Hidden Archive: The Hybrid Artifact